ipo-exe/plans3/docs/iofiles.md

 - **Dataset type**: observed.
 - **Dataset description**: Boolean raster map of the area of AOI (Area Of Interest) basin.
 - **Requirements**:
+	 - Data type must be `Int16` (integer values only).
+	 - All grid cells must be filled (void cells are not allowed).
 	 - Must match the same size (rows and columns) of other related raster maps.
 	 - CRS must be projected (coordinates in meters).
 	 - Grid cells must be squared.